seems to be a theme running through a lot of your discussions which throws

 experience, I have learned that most parents do not know the true answer

-my best, so that means I loved my children.
-This really amounts to
+food and shelter, so that means I loved my children.”
+All of this really amounts to

 more of a defense than an answer.
 The defense hides a truth, and the truth